Amish Peanut Butter Spread Recipe

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.

-This post is edited to add another Amish Church Spread recipe…
+This post has been edited to add another Amish Peanut Butter recipe…

 I know that the Amish do not all use the same peanut butter spread recipe, even though they are similar.
 The one I just shared has molasses in and I happen to like that flavor, and I like the consistency of that recipe as well.
 So, I am a bit partial to the recipe with molasses, and I believe that is what we mostly had in our Amish church.